Differential Geometry, Topology,

 Fridays 11:45noon - 1:45pm

-Location: Room 6417
+Location: Room 6494

-Organizers: Luis Fernandez, Mehdi Lejmi, Scott Wilson
+Organizers: Luis Fernandez, Mehdi Lejmi, Sisi Shen, Scott Wilson

 Scope: This seminar is devoted to geometric structures on manifolds, and their topological properties.
 We are particularly interested in (almost) complex manifolds, symplectic topology and geometry, (almost) Kahler geometry, and spin^c geometry, as well as the tools of algebraic topology and geometric analysis that have proven useful in studying such structures.
 The goal is expose faculty and students to present day research and foundational material in a relaxed format that includes traditional lectures with an actively engaged audience.